Pineal gland

-The pineal gland, conarium, or epiphysis cerebri, is a small endocrine gland in the brain of most vertebrates.
-The pineal gland produces melatonin, a serotonin-derived hormone which modulates sleep patterns in both circadian and seasonal cycles.
+The pineal gland (also known as the pineal body or epiphysis cerebri) is a small endocrine gland in the brain of most vertebrates.
+It produces melatonin, a serotonin-derived hormone, which modulates sleep patterns following the diurnal cycles.
 The shape of the gland resembles a pine cone, which gives it its name.
 The pineal gland is located in the epithalamus, near the center of the brain, between the two hemispheres, tucked in a groove where the two halves of the thalamus join.
-The pineal gland is one of the neuroendocrine secretory circumventricular organs in which capillaries are mostly permeable to solutes in the blood.
+It is one of the neuroendocrine secretory circumventricular organs in which capillaries are mostly permeable to solutes in the blood.

-Nearly all vertebrate species possess a pineal gland.
-The most important exception is a primitive vertebrate, the hagfish.
-Even in the hagfish, however, there may be a "pineal equivalent" structure in the dorsal diencephalon.
-The lancelet Branchiostoma lanceolatum, an early chordate which is a close relative to vertebrates, also lacks a recognizable pineal gland.
-The lamprey (another primitive vertebrate), however, does possess one.
-A few more complex vertebrates have lost pineal glands over the course of their evolution.

-The results of various scientific research in evolutionary biology, comparative neuroanatomy and neurophysiology have explained the evolutionary history (phylogeny) of the pineal gland in different vertebrate species.
-From the point of view of biological evolution, the pineal gland is a kind of atrophied photoreceptor.
-In the epithalamus of some species of amphibians and reptiles, it is linked to a light-sensing organ, known as the parietal eye, which is also called the pineal eye or third eye.
+The pineal gland is present in almost all vertebrates, but is absent in protochordates, in which there is a simple pineal homologue.
+The hagfish, archaic vertebrates, lack a pineal gland.
+In some species of amphibians and reptiles, the gland is linked to a light-sensing organ, variously called the parietal eye, the pineal eye or the third eye.
+Reconstruction of the biological evolution pattern suggests that the pineal gland was originally a kind of atrophied photoreceptor that developed into a neuroendocrine organ.

-René Descartes believed the human pineal gland to be the "principal seat of the soul".
-Academic philosophy among his contemporaries considered the pineal gland as a neuroanatomical structure without special metaphysical qualities; science studied it as one endocrine gland among many.
+Galen in the 2nd century C.E. could not find any functional role and regarded the gland as a structural support for the brain tissue.
+He gave the name konario, meaning cone or pinecone, which during the Renaissance was translated into Latin as pinealis.
+The 17th-century philosopher René Descartes regarded the gland as the primary locus of mind-body interaction, describing it as the "principal seat of the soul".

 Etymology

-The word pineal, from Latin pinea (pine-cone), was first used in the late 17th century to refer to the cone shape of the brain gland.
+The word pineal, from Latin pinea (pine-cone) in reference to the gland's similar shape, was first used in the late 17th century.